About us

 Bence Bíró

-serves as president and project manager.
-He holds a Bachelor's degree in Business and Management and a Master's degree in International Business and Economics.
+serves as President and Project Manager.
+He holds a Bachelor’s degree in Business and Management and a Master’s degree in International Business and Economics.
 Bence completed an Erasmus+ exchange semester at NOVA Lisbon Business School.
-Additionally, he represents Hungary at the Danube Youth Council, advocating for youth in the Danube macro-region.
-He was also a representative of Hungary at the COP Youth Section.
-Bence has completed an internship at the Global Water Partnership and has participated in numerous Erasmus+ youth exchanges and training courses.
+In addition, he represented Hungary in the Danube Youth Council, advocating for young people in the Danube macro-region.
+He has completed an internship at the Global Water Partnership and has participated in numerous Erasmus+ youth exchanges and training courses, both as an organiser and as a participant.

 Gergely Márk Monostori

-serves as vice president and project manager.
-He holds Master's degrees in Sports Management and Finance, along with a Bachelor's degree in International Business.
+serves as Vice President and Project Manager.
+He holds Master’s degrees in Sports Management and Finance, as well as a Bachelor’s degree in International Business.
 Gergely has represented Hungary at the Global Youth Forum and has extensive experience with various international student associations.
-He also has experience in writing and conducting Erasmus+ projects.
-His interest areas include non-formal education through sports and outdoor education.
+He also has experience in writing and implementing Erasmus+ projects.
+His areas of interest include non-formal education through sport and outdoor education.

 Our activities